Franklin Wrongful Death Lawyer

 Wrongful deaths most often happen in traffic collisions with cars and commercial trucks and in bicycle crashes that involve distracted, aggressive, or impaired drivers.
 Essentially, they can be the result of any scenario where a person’s negligence causes an accident.

 Other causes are workplace mishaps due to uncorrected hazards or improper procedures, medical malpractice in surgeries, or a misdiagnosis.
 Products that have a design or manufacturing failure that makes it dangerous also cause deaths.Criminal activity is also a cause, but the crime is legally separate from the wrongful death.
 Even if a criminal defendant is acquitted of murder or manslaughter, a civil lawsuit seeking monetary damages can prevail.
 Civil cases require a level of proof that is less stringent than criminal cases.
-Crimes require proof beyond a reasonable doubt but the civil law’s test is the less strict by a preponderance of the evidence.How Can a Franklin Wrongful Death Attorney Help?
+Crimes require proof beyond a reasonable doubt but the civil law’s test is the less strict by a preponderance of the evidence.Who Can File a Wrongful Death Case in Franklin, Tennessee?

 If you have a loved one whose death was the result of the negligence of another, contact a Franklin wrongful death lawyer as soon as possible, so they can examine all aspects of your case and help you to decide the best legal options going forward.